-Qualified individuals who perform the assessment will review the list of available Home and Community Based Services (HCBS) (both State Plan and Waiver services) with each potential applicant.
+Qualified individuals who perform the assessment will review the list of available Home and Community-Based Services (HCBS) with each potential participant.
 The HCBS Web Tool provides all users a comprehensive definition of each HCBS which can then be provided to the potential participant and others involved in the development of the care plan.
-The participant signs the completed plan to indicate his/her participation in the development of, and agreement with, the care plan.
-The signed document also provides a phone number of the appropriate DSDS staff for the participant to utilize when changes in circumstances that may affect the care plan occur.
+The participant signs the completed Participant Choice Statement to indicate his/her participation in the development of, and agreement with, the care plan.
+The signed document also provides a phone number of the appropriate DSDS Regional Evaluation Team for the participant to utilize when changes in circumstances occur that may affect the care plan.
 Discussions are then held with the participant to determine if care plan changes are necessary.

-DSDS recognizes that participants and other individuals are an integral part of the service planning process.
-The participant is informed by qualified staff specified in D-1-a that s/he may elect to include anyone s/he wants to contribute to the discussions and the actual plan.
-Prior to initiation of the service plan development, services available through the Adult Day Care Waiver are discussed with the participant and his/her invitees.
-Participant rights and responsibilities are discussed with the participant along with the appeal process.
+The Division of Senior and Disability Services (DSDS) recognizes participants and other individuals are an integral part of the service planning process.
+The participant is informed by qualified staff as specified in D-1-a, that s/he may elect to include anyone s/he wants to contribute to the discussions and the actual plan.
+Prior to initiation of the service plan development, services available through the Structured Family Caregiving Waiver are discussed with the participant and his/her invitees.
+Participant rights and responsibilities are discussed with the participant, along with the appeal process.